grafana/opentelemetry-collector-components/components/processor/gcomapiprocessor/README.md

        cache is completely refreshed.
     - `incremental_refresh_duration` (default 5m): Duration until instance
        cache is updated with changes.
+    - `grafana_cluster_filters` Comma-separated list of cluster ids where grafana instances are hosted

 Example of usage with the routing processor:

 ```yaml